adelarsq/vc.vim/README.md

      VCBrowseRepo and VCBrowseWorkingCopy will be faster.
 There are many levels at which the caching can be enabled **see help:g:vc_cache_dir**

-    Some of the operations supported are
+    Some of the operations supported are:

       - Recursive/Non-recursive listing of files from directory
       - Navigate up/down the directory, Jump to Respository Root/Working Root/Home where applicable
       - Open file(s) in new buffer or vertical split